No-Knead Caprese Pizza (1 bowl recipe!)

 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-A handful of good ingredients, and plenty of flavor and textures for this easy, delicious recipe.
-A you’ll want to drizzle your Italian pizza only with extra virgin olive oil, nothing else!
+This easy, delicious recipe uses a handful of good ingredients and plenty of flavor and textures.
+You’ll want to drizzle your Italian pizza only with extra virgin olive oil, nothing else!

 Ready for the best pizza night?